navcoin/navcoin/doc/bech32-mod-gen-poly.md

 $ g++ ezbase32/crccollide.cpp -o crccollide -lpthread -O3
 ```

-Then we set the number of errors to 5 and the threshold to 120 characters and run it.
+Then we set the number of errors to 5, the threshold to 120 characters and run it.

 ```bash
 $ mkdir results1